Understanding COSHH: Essential Guidelines for Workplace Safety

 Control measures are critical for minimizing risks and ensuring safe handling.
 Common approaches include:

-• Engineering Controls: Implementing proper ventilation systems or fume hoods to reduce airborne contaminants effectively.
+Engineering Controls: Implementing proper ventilation systems or fume hoods effectively reduces airborne contaminants.

-• Administrative Controls: Establishing policies and procedures to limit exposure, such as rotating tasks among employees to minimize time spent with harmful substances.
+Administrative Controls: Establishing policies and procedures to limit exposure.
+For example, rotating tasks among employees can minimize time spent with harmful substances.

-• Personal Protective Equipment (PPE): Providing items like gloves, masks, and goggles to employees working with these substances.
+Personal Protective Equipment (PPE): Providing items such as gloves, masks, and goggles to employees working with these substances.

 Employers have a responsibility to communicate these control measures clearly and ensure proper training on their use.